 What you need to do:

 To remove the candle from the glass completely, freeze it for a few hours then pop the candle right out.
-Use a knife to scrap the wick base out.
+Use a knife to scrape the wick base out.
 Wash the glass with soap and warm water.

 Spray paint the knob or lid if you choose to.